REStud/data-editor/after.md

 # What we do

-- We check that you described the data you used and how to obtained it thoroughly
+- We check that you have described the data you used and how to obtain it thoroughly.
-- We check that the code runs and produces the same output as in the manuscript you submitted: this includes tables, figures, and numerical output that is included in the text of the paper but does not directly refer to numbers in figures and tables.
+- We check that the code runs and produces the same output as in the manuscript you submitted.
+This includes tables, figures, and numerical output reported in the text of the paper, even when those numbers do not appear directly in a table or figure.

 # What if...

-- ***You realized while preparing the package that your last replication does not exactly reproduce the output reported in th accepted manuscript?*** In this case, please contact the Managing Editor and let them know about the issue, explain in detail how you want to change the manuscript and why.
-The Managing Editor is the best person go judge if the changes do not alter the message of the paper and if they are acceptable.
-After the ME's approval, forward to the data editor the updated manuscript.
+- ***You realized while preparing the package that your latest replication attempt does not exactly reproduce the output reported in the accepted manuscript?*** In this case, please contact the Managing Editor, explain the issue, and describe in detail how you would like to change the manuscript and why.
+The Managing Editor is the best person to judge whether the changes alter the message of the paper and whether they are acceptable.
+After the Managing Editor approves the changes, please forward the updated manuscript to the Data Editor.
-- ***Our replication does not exactly reproduce your output?*** We will work with you to understand the reason why this happens and how to fix it.
+- ***Our replication does not exactly reproduce your output?*** We will work with you to understand why this happened and how to fix it.
-- ***Your theory paper does not use data?*** Your paper may still be subject to the Data (and Code) Availability Standard if you have code that generates simulation output.
-Then, you have to submit a replication package.
-We don't require a package for figures that could essentially be drawn by hand, or for TikZ diagrams whose coordinates are not computed.
-If in doubt, feel free to contact the Data Editor for clarification.
+- ***Your theory paper does not use data?*** Your paper may still be subject to the Data and Code Availability Standard if you have code that generates simulation output.
+In that case, you must submit a replication package.
+We do not require a package for figures that could essentially be drawn by hand, or for TikZ diagrams whose coordinates are not computed.
+If in doubt, please contact the Data Editor for clarification.
-- ***You collected your data*** Please include all survey or experimental instruments, even if you included them in an online appendix.
-Online appendices do not have a DOI, therefore by including them in the replication package they will have a permanent home with a DOI, a reuse license, allowing readers to cite them and to access them.
+- ***You collected your data?*** Please include all survey or experimental instruments, even if you have already included them in an online appendix.
+Online appendices do not have a DOI, so including them in the replication package gives them a permanent home, a DOI, and a reuse license, allowing readers to cite them and access them.
 You may also consider releasing the data in a separate record.
-In that case, cite it with its DOI.
+If you do, cite that record using its DOI.

 # What to include in your replication package

-The replication package is a ZIP archive of folders and files that includes, essentially
+The replication package is a ZIP archive of folders and files that essentially includes:

 - a README file *with data citations, instructions on how to acquire the data,* and instructions on how to reproduce the results (details below)
 - raw data